Oh, Guacamole. You magical, green, mildly spicy, creamy delicious dip/spread/condiment. Oh the possibilities!

 - Halve avocados and remove skin and seeds.
-Add avocados, lime juice, jalapeño, garlic and onion to a large bowl.
+Add avocados, lime juice, jalapeño and garlic to a large bowl.

 - Using a large whisk, mash the avocados and mix ingredients together.
 Mashing with the whisk will create a smooth guacamole but still leave some larger avocado pieces for texture.

 - Stir in salt and tomatoes, hold in refrigerator until lobster is ready.

 - In a small saucepan, melt the butter on low heat.
 Add the thawed lobster meat, simmer on low for 5 to 7 minutes while continually spooning butter over the meat.
 Remove the lobster with a slotted spoon.